vmware-tanzu/cartographer/examples/source-to-knative-service/README.md

 ### What next?

 The intention of this step-by-step guide was to demonstrate how the base shape of the supplychain in this repository is set up.
+This example supply chain has a little more to it (for instance, it leverages [Runnable] for declaratively expressing the desire of having PipelineRun objects being submitted when we detect new code changes), but the concepts remain the same.

 As you can tell, Cartographer is not necessarily tied to any of the resources
 utilized: if you want to switch [kpack] by any other image builder that does so